GaiaBuccino/Venice_Lagoon_bathymetry/README.md

 _see Bathymetry_scaling.pdf for details and visual explanation_

 - **ADRI_CADEAU_NS** : this file introduces the gridded domain (resolution of 1/128 of degree) with coordinates expressed using longitude and latitude.
-Correspondent depth data have been neglected due to the coarser resolution with respect to the other files and to the fact that they date back to **year**.
+Correspondent depth data have been neglected due to the coarser resolution with respect to the other files.

 In order to produce a final bathymetry relative to the zero IGM 1942, the Corila2003 dataset is here used without depth correction while the depths of the coarsed2013 bathymetry are lowered by $24.3cm$ given that in 2013, the *Punta Saute level* was about $24.3cm$ lower than the *zero IGM 1942*.